drone-ah/wordsonsand/blog/content/posts/golang/inscribe.md

 }
 ```

-By storing the full frontmatter, when we get a partial one back, we can merge
+By storing the full frontmatter, we can later accept partial updates without
-it, and write the whole thing back.
+losing other keys.

 ## Naive Merging of Updates

-We want the user (in this case also us), to be able to update only the keys they
+We (the user) should be able to update just the keys we care about.
+All the
-are interested in.
-All the other keys should be preserved.
+other keys should be preserved.

 The easiest way I could find to do this was to Marshal, Unmarshall and then
 merge with the raw Unmarshall:

+### Minimal merge strategy (loses order and formatting)

 ```go
 // Merge frontmatter